lunarmodules/ldoc/manual.md

 `@{\ref}` is very useful for referencing your API from code samples and readme text.

-The link text can be changed from the default by the extended syntax `@{\ref|text}.
+The link text can be changed from the default by the extended syntax `@{\ref|text}`.

 You can also put references in backticks, like `\`stdvars\``.
 This is commonly used in Markdown to indicate code, so it comes naturally when writing documents.
 The difference is that the backticked expression does not have to be a reference and then will appear in code style; with @ references you will get a warning for unrecognized symbols and the result will be rendered as '???'.

-It is controlled by the configuration variable `backtick_references` or the `backtick` format;
-the default is `true` if you use Markdown in your project, but can be specified explicitly in `config.ld`.
+It is controlled by the configuration variable `backtick_references` or the `backtick` format; the default is `true` if you use Markdown in your project, but can be specified explicitly in `config.ld`.

 To quote such references so they won't be expanded, say @{\\ref}.

 #### Custom @see References

 It's useful to define how to handle references external to a project.
 For instance, in the [luaposix](https://github.com/luaposix/luaposix) project we wanted to have `man` references to the corresponding C function:

 ```lua
 ------------